 - 3 What are some of the differences between boreal and temperate forests?
-What are some of the similarities? - 4 Use the map in Source 4 on page 47 to compare the distribution of temperate and boreal forests. - 5 Why do you think the consumption of paper has increased dramatically in the last 50 years?

-6 What influence has this growth in demand for paper had on the world's forests?
+What are some of the similarities? - 4 Use the map in Source 1.2 to compare the distribution of temperate and boreal forests. - 5 Why do you think the consumption of paper has increased dramatically in the last 50 years?
+What influence has this growth in demand had on the world's forests?

-- 7 Examine Source 2, showing the average consumption of paper by person in each continent. - a Who are the biggest paper users?
+- 6 Examine Source 1.5, showing the average consumption of paper by person in each continent. - a Who are the biggest paper users?
 Who are the smallest? - b Australian consumption is not shown on this graphic.
 Draw the size you estimate Australia's paper footprint to be compared to one other continent.
 Explain how you decided on the size of Australia's footprint.

-2.3 The grasslands biome
+The grasslands biome

-In places that are too dry for forests and too wet for deserts lies a biome dominated by shrubs and grasses - the grasslands biome.
-In different parts of the world, the grasslands biome is referred to by a few different names.
-In Africa, grasslands are often referred to as savannas.
-In North America, they are often called prairies, and in parts of Siberia and south-eastern Asia, they are often known as steppes.
+In places where it is too dry for forests and too wet for deserts lies a biome dominated by shrubs and grasses - the grasslands biome.
+In some places, regions that are part of this biome are also known as prairies, steppes or savannas.
+In Africa the grasslands are often referred to as savannas.
+In the United States of America they are often called prairies, and in parts of Siberia and south-eastern Asian, they are alternatively known as steppes.

 Much of the world's food and fibre comes from plants and animals that live in the world's grasslands.
-Rice, wheat and corn, all grasses, provide the bulk of the human population's food, and many animals that are farmed to provide meat and milk also live in the grasslands biome.
+Rice, wheat and corn, all grasses, provide the bulk of the human population's food, and many animals which are farmed to provide meat and milk also live in the grasslands biome.